beevelop/slai.club/presentations/2025-10-26-how-to-speak-dolphin-a-business-guide/slides.md

 mdc: true
 ---

-# "How to Speak Dolphin: A Business Guide"
+# How to Speak Dolphin: A Business Guide

 🛸 Prepare For The Unexpected